ajiayi-debug/autoredteamllm/README.md

-# Automating blue teaming as a form of last defence against new attacks
+# Automating blue teaming of LLMs as a form of last defense against new attacks